Where are the most beautiful places in Ireland? There are so many!

 According to believers, the Stone of Destiny still stands on the Inauguration Mound at the Hill of Tara…and the huge standing stone could well be the real thing.

-Others say the stone was brought to Scotland in 500 AD.
 No one knows for sure, but visiting the ancient stone at the Hill of Tara is an awe-inspiring sight and helps visitors connect with the past and the estimated 142 kings who ruled here.

 Another sight to see at the Hill of Tara is the eerie Mound of Hostages.
-This Neolithic passage tomb was created around 2,500 B.C. during the late Stone Age.

 It was an extremely sacred site, and the remains of some 200 cremated bodies were found inside.